tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [matches.csv](Activities/09-Ins_Joins/Resources/matches.csv)

-Students may recall working with merges and joins to combine datasets during the Pandas module.
+Students may recall working with merges and joins to combine datasets during the Pandas unit.
 While SQL is a vastly different language than Python, it also includes the functionality to merge tables.

 Create two new tables in `MiscellaneousDB` in pgAdmin named `players` and `matches`.